gmfrasca/ilab-on-ocp/standalone/instructlab-pipelines-with-dsp-on-rhoai-.md

 * An OpenShift cluster with
   * Sufficient GPUs available for training.
-    * 4x NVIDIA A100 GPUs
+    * At a minimum, a node with at least 4 GPUs such as an NVIDIA A100s
+  * The following Operators already installed:
-  * Red Hat - Authorino installed
+    * Red Hat - Authorino
-  * Red Hat Openshift Serverless installed
+    * Red Hat Openshift Serverless
-  * Red Hat OpenShift Service Mesh v2 (v3 is not compatible with RHOAI)
+    * Red Hat OpenShift Service Mesh v2
+      * NOTE: v3 is not compatible with RHOAI
-  * Red Hat OpenShift AI
+    * Red Hat Openshift AI

 * Teacher and Judge models with a serving endpoint
     * If already setup you will need the endpoint, api key, and any CA bundles if needed for each model
     * If setting up your own using these instructions, you will need additional multi-node A100s or L40s for each model
-* SDG taxonomy tree to utilize for Synthetic Data Generation (SDG), see instructions for creating a [taxonomy tree] on how to set up your own taxonomy tree.
+* SDG taxonomy tree to utilize for Synthetic Data Generation (SDG)
+  * see instructions for creating a [taxonomy tree] on how to set up your own taxonomy tree.
 * An OpenShift AI installation, with the Training Operator and KServe components set to `Managed`
   * A data science project/namespace, in this document this will be referred to as `<data-science-project-name/namespace>`
 * A [StorageClass] that supports dynamic provisioning with [ReadWriteMany] access mode (see step 3 below).
-* An AWS S3 object store.
-Alternative object storage solutions that are S3-compliant such as Ceph, Nooba and MinIO are also compatible.
+* An S3 object store such as AWS, or an alternative object storage solution that is S3-compliant such as Ceph, Nooba and MinIO.
 * A locally installed `oc` command line tool to create and manage kubernetes resources.
 * Ilab CLI (or Skopeo/Oras/etc.) for model downloads